-In an interview, Kheder Khaddour discusses his recent paper on how the situation in eastern Syria will impact refugees.
+In an interview, Harith Hasan and Kheder Khaddour discuss their recent paper on the Iraqi-Syrian border.

 The new coronavirus is spreading into conflict-affected states.
 The pandemic and efforts to contain it are much more likely to aggravate and multiply conflicts than reduce or end them.

 A regular survey of experts on matters relating to Middle Eastern and North African politics and security.

 Since 2011, borderlands in the MENA region transformed into considerable sites of contested power by a plethora of actors.

 The Iraqi-Syrian border near Qaim and Bukamal has become a magnet for conflict, as Iraqi and Syrian state actors compete with Iranian-backed nonstate militias for influence and power.